ddnexus/pagy/README.md

 ## Easy to extend

-Use the official extras contained in the [pagy-extras](https://github.com/ddnexus/pagy-extras) gem, or write your own in just a few lines.
+Use the official extras, or write your own in just a few lines.

 ### Frontend Extras

 #### Bootstrap Extra

-Nav helper and templates for Bootstrap pagination. ([More info...](http://ddnexus.github.io/pagy/pagy-extras/bootstrap))
+Nav helper and templates for Bootstrap pagination. ([More info...](http://ddnexus.github.io/pagy/extras/bootstrap))

 #### Responsive Extra